Skip to main content

 “Yes, Your Highness.”
 Devdoot nodded.

-“Please see to it that every food, every item and every person around the prince is scrutinized.”
+“Please see to it that every food, every item and every person around the prince is scrutinised.”
 Maharani Priyambada’s voice trembled.

 Although Shivanandan had not been able to leave the camp, he was reassured that Rajkumari Mandakini was being looked after when he would spot her with the maid on the temple premises.
-She was back in royal attire, brown and beige drapes hung from her shoulders and she was wearing silver jewellery that shone in the sun.
-She carefully wrapped her head in the drape, aware that her bald head not be shown and when she was unaware of the drape falling loosely over her head, even from a distance Shivanandan could see her hair was growing back.
-It satisfied him to see her adjusting to her new surroundings being fully aware of her prejudice against the Neelambargarhi.
-When he received the message from the maid, at first, he assumed it was some kind of a test the royals were putting his loyalty through but her handwriting was not something he would forget.
-He reassured her that he was fine and counting the days to the Maharaja’s arrival and waiting to meet him as well.
+She was back in royal attire, brown and beige drapes hung from her shoulders, and she was wearing silver jewellery that shone in the sun.
+She carefully wrapped her head in the drape, aware that her bald head was not to be shown, and when she was unaware of the drape falling loosely over her head, even from a distance, Shivanandan could see that her hair was growing back.
+It satisfied him to see her adjusting to her new surroundings, being fully aware of her prejudice against the Neelambargarhi.
+When he received the message from the maid, at first, he assumed it was some kind of test the royals were putting his loyalty through, but her handwriting was not something he would forget.
+He reassured her that he was fine and was counting the days to the Maharaja’s arrival and waiting to meet him as well.
 Along with the reply, Mandakini’s maid brought the welcoming news that the Maharaja was arriving back home soon.
-But she was sure something was gravely wrong and the closest aides of the Maharani looked stressed.
+But she was sure something was gravely wrong, and the closest aides of the Maharani looked stressed.
 Mandakini said a soft prayer to the Lord to keep her nephew safe before she retired for the night.

 Ishaan Dev had just received the news from his royal guards that Mallal’s body was being taken back to his native land and that a ceremonial burial of his body would be done soon by his brothers.
-He had no children so it was up to them to do his last rites.
-Ishaan Dev sent a letter of official acknowledgement of his bravery along with his coffin to his kin and sat down silently in his tent.
-Footsteps alerted him as his hand travelled to his dagger almost instantly and the curtain parted and Raja Viraj arrived at the camp.
+He had no children, so it was up to them to do his last rites.
+Ishaan Dev sent a letter of official acknowledgement of his bravery, along with his coffin, to his kin and sat down silently in his tent.
+Footsteps alerted him as his hand travelled to his dagger almost instantly, and the curtain parted, and Raja Viraj arrived at the camp.
 He cleared his throat to inform him that he had written to the Maharani and informed her that the Maharaja was going back to Neelambargarh soon.
 Ishaan Dev frowned at his words.
-Just the other evening they were speculating on extending their expedition to Chandramer and Raja Viraj was in favour of asking their help as part of the deal they made earlier.
-It wasn’t morally wrong and he was sure if they didn’t ask for help, Ravi Varman would.
-Now with such attacks and the elimination of his most trusted people, Ishaan Dev felt that there was no harm in asking Chandramer for help as well.
+Just the other evening, they were speculating on extending their expedition to Chandramer, and Raja Viraj was in favour of asking their help as part of the deal they made earlier.
+It wasn’t morally wrong, and he was sure that if they didn’t ask for help, Ravi Varman would.
+Now, with such attacks and the elimination of his most trusted people, Ishaan Dev felt that there was no harm in asking Chandramer for help as well.
 “But I was thinking that maybe we can discuss going to Chandrameri or sending them…”

 “If you want, I can go there, Your Highness.
 But you must return to the capital immediately for your own safety.”
 Raja Viraj spoke in a rather firm tone that made Maharaja Ishaan Dev frown.